DBlassio/Dblassio.github.io/projects.md

   </div>
   <div class="project-institution">PRHLT Research Center, UPV — Spain</div>
   <p class="project-description">
-    Sexism in memes doesn't just live in the text or the image — so I built a system that also reads how people's brains and eyes respond to them.
-This project fuses text, image, EEG, and eye-tracking signals through a gated fusion mechanism that learns, per meme, how much to trust each modality — no post-hoc explanation needed, the weights are the explanation.
+    Sexism in memes doesn't just live in the text or the image, so I built a system that also reads how people's brains and eyes respond to them.
+This project fuses text, image, EEG, and eye-tracking signals through a gated fusion mechanism that learns, per meme, how much to trust each modality, the weights are the explanation.
 The gates converged on a clear, reproducible hierarchy: image dominates (β ≈ 0.98), EEG adds real complementary signal (α ≈ 0.48), eye-tracking gets mostly ignored once EEG is present (λ ≈ 0.03).
   </p>
   <p class="project-publication">
-    📄 Published at <strong>CLEF 2026</strong> (EXIST Lab) — <em>"Gated
+    📄 Published at <strong>CLEF 2026</strong> — <em>"Gated
-    Multimodal Fusion with Neurophysiological Signals for Sexism Detection in Memes"</em> — sole author (link coming soon)
+    Multimodal Fusion with Neurophysiological Signals for Sexism Detection in Memes"</em> — sole author
   </p>
   <div class="project-skills">
     <strong>Skills & Tools:</strong> Python, PyTorch, mDeBERTa-v3, ALIGN,